-20 and 5 Micron Dual Pre-filter Assembly
+5 Micron Pre-filter

-The pre-filters do the essential job of cleaning the sea water before it gets to the Clark Pump and R.O. membrane.
+The pre-filter does the essential job of cleaning the sea water before it gets to the Clark Pump and R.O. membrane.
 Replaceable pleated fiber filters are used.
 Filter maintenance is crucial to the efficiency and life of the system.
 Five micron filtered sea water is important.
 A reverse osmosis system running on 5 micron filtered water will last much longer than one running on only 20 or 30 micron filtered water.
-The 20 micron filter plumbed in front of the 5 micron reduces filter maintenance.